-Since Ford announced that they were going global with the new S550 platform for the Mustang, a lot have wondered what the underlying differences are when it comes to the US version and European version of the 2015+ Mustangs.
+Since Ford announced that they were going global with the new S550 platform for the Mustang, many have wondered what the underlying differences are when it comes to the US version and European version of the 2015+ Mustangs.

-Right-Hand Drive: The immediate and obvious difference that sets the Euro Mustang apart would be the steering wheel would be on the right-hand side of the car.
+The immediate and obvious difference that sets the Euro Mustang apart would be the steering wheel would be on the right-hand side of the car for models sold in the UK.
 With that, the majority of the controls were mirrored from the US version.
 However, there were some aspects that were left unchanged.

 - Parking brake location did not move.